GAM-team/GAM/wiki/Administrators.md

 The option `condition` limits the conditions for delegate admin access.
 This currently only works with the _GROUPS_EDITOR_ROLE and _GROUPS_READER_ROLE roles.
 * `condition securitygroup` - limit the delegated admin to managing security groups
 * `condition nonsecuritygroup` - limit the delegated admin to managing non-security groups

+The  option `expires <DateTime>` to specifies when the role assignment expires; it must be within one year.

 ## Delete an administrator
 Remove an administrator role from an administrator.